Hiking the Hall Ranch Loop

 Here is a map of the park for reference.

-Nighthawk Trail is 4.7 miles long and hikers/runners only.
+You start out on Nighthawk Trail, which is 4.7 miles long and allows for hikers/runners only.
 No bikes are allowed on this trail.

 Since Lyons is only about a 20 minute drive from where we live in Boulder, we arrived at the trailhead around 7:40 am.
 There were already at least 10 cars parked in the upper main parking lot, but still plenty of space for parking.